Physics-Lee/Multiple_Montage_Temporal_Interference_Parameter_Simulation/README.md

 Arthur: Yixuan Li (hyperdunk2019@mail.ustc.edu.cn)

-[Our paper](https://www.biorxiv.org/content/10.1101/2022.12.30.522357v1) has demonstated that using successive stimulation of multiple montages has better effect than continuous stimulation of one montages.

 This toolbox aims to find the suitable montages which have a complementary effect.
 The suitable montages will be showed in montage_coupled.mat.

 ---